kevinsimper/kevinsimper.dk/app/blog/posts/why-i-find-trello-not-useful-for-project-management.md

-# Why I find trello useless for project management
+# Why I find trello not useful for project management

 I really appreciate how easy trello is and easy it is to categorize tasks into different buckets, but there is a few things that makes it basically impossible